mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 ### Separate Hot & Cold data

-In the test case **Hot & Cold** we have split the data in two parts, hot and cold.
-In our fictious program we have identified hot data (data that is accessed often) and grouped together, cold data is put into a different group.
+For test case **Hot & Cold** in our fictitious program we have identified hot data (data that is accessed often) that is grouped together, cold data (accessed more seldomly) is put into a different group.
 For this particular algorithm we only need to access the hot data.

-This is common approach make sure we don't waste memory bandwidth on loading cold data which we don't access during verlet integration.
-We still have some overhead as there are hot data the verlet interation doesn't accessed but that may be accessed later during constraint relaxation.
+This is common approach to make sure we don't waste memory bandwidth on loading cold data which we don't access during verlet integration.
+We still have some overhead as there are hot data the verlet interation doesn't need but that are needed for the constraint relaxation.

 It looks like this: